patriciogonzalezvivo/thebookofshaders/12/README.md

 ![](bubbles.jpg)

 This algorithm can also be interpreted from the perspective of the points and not the pixels.
 In that case it can be describe as: each point grows until it finds the area of another point.
 Which mirrors some of the grow rules on nature.
 Living forms are shaped by this tension between an inner force to expand and grow limited by the forces on their medium.
-The clasic algorithm that simulate this begaviur is named after [Georgy Voronoi](https://en.wikipedia.org/wiki/Georgy_Voronoy).
+The classic algorithm that simulate this behavior is named after [Georgy Voronoi](https://en.wikipedia.org/wiki/Georgy_Voronoy).

 ![](monokot_root.jpg)